IaVashik/PCapture-LIB/SRC/Animations/readme.md

 *   `globalDelay` (number, optional): A global delay in seconds before the animation starts (default is 0).
 *   `output` (string or function, optional): A script or function to execute when the animation finishes.
 *   `scope` (object, optional): The scope in which to execute the action (default is the `AnimEvent` object itself).
-*   `lerp` (function, optional): A custom lerp function to use for interpolation.
+*   `ease` (function, optional): A custom ease function to use for interpolation.
 If not provided, a linear interpolation function is used.
 *   `frameInterval` (number, optional): The time interval between frames in seconds (default is the engine's frame time).
 *   `fps` (number, optional): The desired frames per second for the animation, used to calculate `frameInterval` if it's not explicitly set (default is 60, maximum 60).
 *   `optimization` (bool, optional): Enables or disables automatic optimization.
 When enabled, the animation will automatically adjust the frame interval to ensure a maximum of `maxFrames` frames are used, improving performance for longer animations. (default is true).